russia has launched a full-scale war in Ukraine! Headway asks you to donate to the charity fund to protect Ukraine and the world’s peace.

 Seek to Understand

-You start from the simple before going on to the complex.
+You start from the basic elements before going on to the complex issues.
 That is one skill you ought to follow in your thinking process.
 Before you engage actively with thinking, break down the complexities in your brain to unravel the clutter, revealing what may have been hidden beneath the debris of your mind.
 Seek first to understand, and then take it up from there.

 In The Organized Mind: Thinking Straight in the Age of Information Overload, Daniel Levitin recognizes the power of clarity in a world chocked full of chaos.
 He acknowledges that there are interferences to clear and concise thinking and that this ‘seemingly’ affects intelligence.
 He asserts that individuals cannot often compartmentalize, retrieve information, and be coherent when the need arises because of data proliferation.
 Hence, he advocates for simplifying information sources, i.e., starting from the simple before climbing to the complex.
 There is undoubtedly much more to understanding than you thought, isn’t there?